rorvoen/Abalone/README.md

 # Abalone
-Java recreation of Abalone Game for my studies at IMT Atlantique
+Java recreation of Abalone game for my studies at IMT Atlantique